Texas Independent Contractor Laws and Healthcare Staffing

 Texas Labor Code, Section 214.008 (for employers that contract with governmental entities)

-Key Definitions Section 201.041: “Employment” is defined as a service performed for wages or under a contract, unless that performance is free from the control or direction of the hiring entity, as that would indicate an independent contractor relationship.
+Section 201.041: Employment is defined as a service performed for wages or under a contract, unless that performance is free from the control or direction of the hiring entity, as that would indicate an independent contractor relationship.

-Section 201.011(20): Defining a “temporary employee” as one employed by a temporary help firm to be assigned to work for clients of the firm.
+Section 201.011(20): A temporary employee is defined as one employed by a temporary help firm to be assigned to work for clients of the firm.

-Section 201.011(21): Defining “temporary help firm” as one that employs individuals for the purpose of assigning them to support or supplement a client’s workforce during absences, shortages, seasonal workloads, special assignments or similar situations.
+Section 201.011(21): A temporary help firm is defined as one that employs individuals for the purpose of assigning them to support or supplement a client’s workforce during absences, shortages, seasonal workloads, special assignments or similar situations.

-Test Under Section 201.029, a temporary help firm is considered to be the employer of any workers that they provide as staffing support to their clients, at least for purposes of unemployment compensation.
-However, there is the risk of a “joint employment” determination where the client of a temporary help firm could also be found to be a joint-employer if they “exercise enough of the attributes of an employer.”
+Under Section 201.029, a temporary help firm is considered to be the employer of any workers that they provide as staffing support to their clients, at least for purposes of unemployment compensation.
+However, there is the risk of a joint employment determination where the client of a temporary help firm could also be found to be a joint-employer if they “exercise enough of the attributes of an employer.”

 In determining the attributes of employment, Texas does not use the “ABC” test like other states.
 Instead, Texas independent contractor laws weigh a mix of twenty different common law factors, which include: